Mahnar Assembly constituency: Election results

+2025

 2020

-1977-2010
+In 2015 Janata Dal (United) deflected from the National Democratic Alliance and allied with its chief rival Rashtriya Janata Dal to form a coalition called Mahagathbandhan.
+In the elections to Mahnar constituency in 2015 Umesh Kushwaha of JD (U) defeated Achyutanand Singh with a large margin of 27000 votes.
+However, in 2020 Umesh Kushwaha lost to Bina Singh, the wife of Rama Kishore Singh who contested the 2020 election on Rashtriya Janata Dal symbol.

+2015

+2010

-In the 2010 state assembly elections, Dr. Achyuatanand of BJP won the Mahnar assembly seat defeating Rama Kishor Singh of LJP.
+In the 2010 state assembly elections, Dr. Achyutanand Singh of BJP won the Mahnar assembly seat defeating Rama Kishore Singh of LJP.
 Contests in most years were multi cornered but only winners and runners up are being mentioned.

 Rama Kishore Singh of LJP defeated Munshilal Rai of RJD in October 2005 and February 2005.
 Rama Kishore Singh of JD(U) defeated Munshilal Rai of RJD in 2000.

 Munshilal Rai of JD defeated Rama Kishore Singh, Independent, in 1995.

-Muneshwar Prasad Singh of SOP(L) defeated Raghupati of JD in 1985.
+Muneshwar Prasad Singh of SOP(L) defeated Raghupati of JD in 1990.

 Munshilal Rai of LD defeated Mithleshwar Prasad of Congress in 1985.

 Munshilal Rai of Janata Party (Secular – Charan Singh) defeated Ram Prasad Singh of Congress in 1980.

-Munshwar Prasad Singh of JP defeated Akhilesh Kumar Ray of Congress in 1977.
+Muneshwar Prasad Singh of JP defeated Akhilesh Kumar Ray of Congress in 1977.

-2015 and 2020

-In 2015 Janata Dal (United) deflected from the National Democratic Alliance and allied with its chief rival Rashtriya Janata Dal to form a Grand Alliance called Mahagathbandhan.
-In the elections to Mahnar constituency in 2015 Umesh Kushwaha of JD (U) defeated Achyuthanand Singh with a large margin of 27000 votes.
-However, in 2020 Umesh Kushwaha lost to Bina Singh, the wife of Rama Kishor Singh who contested the 2020 election on Rashtriya Janata Dal symbol.